nhairs/domain-park/docs/index.md

   - Implements best practice MX, [SPF, DKIM, and DMARC](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/email-hardening/how-combat-fake-emails) records.
 - **Prevents Domain Takeover**: avoid domains becoming [Sitting Ducks](https://krebsonsecurity.com/2024/07/dont-let-your-domain-name-become-a-sitting-duck/).
   - Check if your DNS provider is vulnerable to DNS takeover [here](https://github.com/indianajson/can-i-take-over-dns?tab=readme-ov-file).
-- **Simple Setup**: just set domain-park.org as your name servers, no signup or further configuration required.
+- **Simple Setup**: just set domain-park.org as your name servers; no signup or further configuration required.
   - Many registrars will let you update in bulk or set default name servers for new domains, why not use domain-park.org to quickly protect your domains?
 - **Free**: using the public domain-park.org name servers is free no matter how many domains you have.

-# Free Public Namer Servers
+# Free Public Name Servers

-In order to use these name servers you will need to update the name servers used by each domain to one or more of the following name servers:
+The free to use public name servers are:

 ```
 ns1.domain-park.org